Lytack/Plasmagun/README.md

 1. **Temperature (°C / °F)**
    Displays the chamber temperature in degrees Celsius.
 Fahrenheit can also be used.

 2. **Humidity (%)**
-   Shows the humidity level inside the chamber.
+   I have observed the following behavior inside the chamber:

-   - The lower the value, the louder the ignition sound.
+   * The lower the humidity value, the louder the ignition sound.
-   - If humidity is above ~80%, ignition may fail.
+   * Ignition will not occur if humidity exceeds \~80% RH.
-   - During cooldown, humidity may rise up to 100% and then gradually decrease.
+   * After ignition, humidity spikes to 100% and then quickly drops again during the cooldown phase.

 3. **Distance (m)**
    Displays the measured distance in meters.